yongjhih/smaug/source/includes/asides/_pagination.md

 gecko.User.where(limit: 5, page: 2)
 ```

-The TradeGecko API enables pagination by allowing users to include 'limit'
+The TradeGecko API enables pagination via `limit`
-and 'page' parameters on GET requests to index pages.
+and `page` query parameters on GET requests to index pages.